Beliavsky/Fortran-code-on-GitHub/README.md

 [unrestricted_hartree_fock](https://github.com/xiaobo-23/unrestricted_hartree_fock): unrestricted Hartree-Fock solutions to the Hubbard model at finite-temperature in a grand canonical ensemble, by xiaobo-23

+[Unstructured Mesh Transport (UMT)](https://github.com/LLNL/UMT): LLNL ASC proxy application (mini-app) that solves a thermal radiative transport equation using discrete ordinates (Sn).
+It utilizes an upstream corner balance method to compute the solution to the Boltzmann transport equation on unstructured spatial grids.

 [Uppsala Atomistic Spin Dynamics software (UppASD)](https://github.com/UppASD/UppASD): simulation suite to study magnetization dynamics by means of the atomistic version of the Landau-Lifshitz-Gilbert (LLG) equation, by Anders Bergman et al. Related book: [Atomistic Spin Dynamics: Foundations and Applications](https://global.oup.com/academic/product/atomistic-spin-dynamics-9780198788669?cc=us&lang=en&)

 [VASPBERRY](https://github.com/Infant83/VASPBERRY): Berry curvature and Chern number calculations with the output (WAVECAR) of VASP code, by Hyun-Jung Kim.
 VASPBERRY is written for the post-processing purpose of the VASP outputs, i.e., WAVECAR the Bloch wavefunction information.